 In the final twist of the saga, George was voted out of his position at the head of the series by his own sisters, allegedly angry at the amount of family money that had been spent over the years, and a new boss was brought in (Randy Bernard, a former head of Professional Bull Riders).
 Bernard was however fired after the 2012 season and he was replaced by Mark Miles, a former tennis promoter.
 Now the 'IRL' name is largely history too, and the series is officially the 'NTT IndyCar Series', a series contested between US and non-US drivers on oval, street and road courses.

 The 2012 season saw the introduction of a newer formula car, tested by double Indy 500 winner Dan Wheldon.
-Tragically Wheldon was killed in the last race for the car that dated back to 2003 at the finale of 2011.
+Tragically, Wheldon was killed in the last race for the car that dated back to 2003 at the finale of 2011.
 This race saw 34 entries (one more than the Indy 500) and was held on the 1.5 mile Las Vegas Motor Speedway.
-A large amount of cars bunched together on the relatively short track led quickly to an appaling case of Disaster Dominoes where one car clipped another, which hit another, which hit another, while other cars were hitting each other trying to avoid the earlier ones.
-Though there had been big pile ups before (perhaps the worst example of this was in the 1966 Indy 500, where eleven cars were involved in a pileup just before the green flag) this crash left the track looking like a warzone and the race was cancelled, making for a tragic coda to the "IRL" age.
-Fortunately the DW 12 car (named in tribute after Wheldon's initials) has proven to be more racy and less prone to pack racing as it's predecessor, though its rather awkward looks drew derision from many fans.
-In 2018, the car was given an Adrenaline Makeover re-clothing.
-The same chassis is underneath but there was a raft of bodywork changes designed to improve overtaking by increasing downforce from the underfloor and reducing it from the wings.
-Removing the manufacturer specific bodykits reduced costs - especially helpful to small teams -, as well as removed the controversial rear wheel guards - deemed ineffective as safety devices and an needless source of potentially dangerous debris.
+A large number of cars bunched together on the relatively short track led quickly to an appalling case of Disaster Dominoes where one car clipped another, which hit another, which hit another, while other cars were hitting each other trying to avoid the earlier ones.
+Though there had been big pile-ups before (perhaps the worst example of this was in the 1966 Indy 500, where eleven cars were involved in a pileup just before the green flag) this crash left the track looking like a warzone and the race was canceled, making for a tragic coda to the "IRL" age.
+Fortunately, the DW12 car (named in tribute after Wheldon's initials) has proven to be racier and less prone to pack racing as it's predecessor, though its rather awkward looks drew derision from many fans.
+In 2018, the car was given an Adrenaline Makeover facelift.
+The chassis is the same underneath, but there was a raft of bodywork changes designed to improve overtaking by increasing downforce from the underfloor and reducing it from the wings.
+Removing the manufacturer-specific body kits reduced costs - especially helpful to small teams - and the controversial rear wheel guards were removed, as they were deemed ineffective as safety devices and a needless source of potentially dangerous debris.
 The car was also made to look sleeker by replacing the airbox with a roll hoop and lengthening the sidepods.
-The last also deliberate retro nostalgia Fanservice by recreating the fan-favorite 1990s CART-era car aesthetics.
+The last was also deliberate retro nostalgia Fanservice by recreating the fan-favorite 1990s CART-era car aesthetics.

 Team Penske: - Chevrolet

 - Simon Pagenaud - French.
 A similar case to fellow Frenchman Bourdais, Pagenaud raced in Champ Car with Team Australia before going to the WEC in LMP1.
-He returned part time in 2011 before joining Schmidt-Hamilton in 2012.
+He returned part-time in 2011 before joining Schmidt-Hamilton in 2012.
 With three championship top 5s, he was picked up by Penske, where he would have his worst season yet(11th).
-However he rebounded by winning the Astor Cup in 2016 and came close to going back to back, but was stopped by new teammate...
+However, he rebounded by winning the Astor Cup in 2016.
+He would win his first Indy 500 in 2019, with the icing on the cake being winning the Indy Grand Prix on the infield road course before winning the 500 from the pole.

 Andretti Autosport/Andretti-Herta Autosport: - Honda

 - Alexander Rossi - American.
 The former F1 driver for Manor came to IndyCar while being held on as Manor's reserve.
-After winning the Indy 500 in his first attempt and second oval race ever, he became more well known, and even rejected the offer to return to Manor after Rio Harayanto was removed due to running out of money.
-He looks to be a title contender for years to come.
+After winning the Indy 500 in his first attempt and second oval race ever, he became more well known, and even rejected the offer to return to Manor after Rio Harayanto was removed due to sponsorship troubles.
+Rossi's career has exploded after his maiden 500 win, contesting for the championship in the years after.
 He also competed in the 30th season of The Amazing Race.

 - Zach Veach - American.
 In 2018 he came to the 26 seat vacated by Takuma Sato, with his mysterious multi-million dollar sponsor Group One Thousand One.